-- 1. What is the definition of density? - 2.
-List the following in order of decreasing density: lead, ice, styrofoam, silicate rock, iron

-Lab 5: Reflectance Spectroscopy

-- 1. Describe how the distinction between a red tee-shirt and a blue tee-shirt is different from a red star vs. a blue star.
-[Think about what causes a star to be red or blue; is this the same cause for a tee-shirt color?] - 2.
+The Moon was most recently at its Full Moon phase on April 13th.
+When will/did the next New Moon occur?
+When will the next Full Moon occur?
+Density What is the definition of densite?
+What is the definition of density?
+List the following in order of decreasing density: lead, ice, styrofoam, silicate rock, iron Lab 5: Reflectance Spectroscopy Describe how the distinction between a red tee-shirt and a blue tee-shirt is different from a red star vs. a blue star.
+[Think about what causes a star to be red or blue; is this the same cause for a tee-shirt color?]
 Describe the color difference between Mars and Venus in the context of this lab.
 Why does one (which one?) appear to be much redder in color?
+Locating Earthquakes How is the study of earthquakes used to learn about the interior of the Earth?